vfridkin/blog/content/post/2018-09-20-window-seat.md

 - The best pitches had strong narratives

-Like Sergey Brin said after John Doerr's presentation of OKR's in 1999, “Well, we need to have some organizing principle.
+Like Sergey Brin said after John Doerr's presentation of OKRs in 1999, “Well, we need to have some organizing principle.
 We don’t have one, and this might as well be it.”

 That's why we had the Shark Tank at the start (see All aboard post), so we could identify the problem to solve and focus our analysis of the data towards solving that problem.
 Other things we did included moving the data to an SQL database from the start, setting up a _research_ channel on Slack and assigning people to specific roles, including research, problem validation, MVP design and backend set up.

-It wasn't smooth sailing, we disagreed a lot.
-Some times the person with the idea, which the team chose, later argued not to use the idea.
+It wasn't smooth sailing and we disagreed a lot.
+Sometimes the majority of the team agreed on an idea, then the person who brought up the idea changed their mind and we still went ahead with it.
+Consensus may not always end up with the best solution, it's a risk we took.
 Disagreement is a great way to dig deeper to uncover assumptions and weaknesses.

 ![Argument](/img/window_seat/Mocking_Bird_Argument.jpg)